 Our growth and expansion is consistently driven by the needs of vulnerable individuals.
 If you or your loved one needs help at home, you have probably felt overwhelmed and uncertain, regardless of your socioeconomic status.
 We are committed to advocating for, and serving, people who have very limited financial and community resources.
 We are equally committed to serving people with any type of public and private home care funding, who need help at home.
 Our statement, “Any Funding, Any Amount of Care, Any Service”, reflects our ability to accept every type of home care funding, which enables us to help almost everyone who contacts us.
 It also helps our clients because they do not have to switch companies, or work with more than one home care company, if and when their needs change.

 We understand the importance of providing care consistently and compassionately.
 We also understand the life-changing effects of both chronic and sudden illnesses on loved ones and their families.
 Our Intake Nurse is available to speak with you directly, to answer your questions about how home care works and how to pay for home care.
 She can also qualify you for every type of home care funding, before you pay out-of-pocket.
 Ask about our affordable Value Packages that are customized to meet your home care needs.

 In 2016, Cooperative Home Care, Inc. celebrated our 30th year in business.
-One way we are commemorating this milestone with our, “Serving & Celebrating in Our 30th Year” campaign, during which we are completing at least 30 local service projects.
-Visit our blog, and our Cooperative Home Care and Cooperative Hospice Facebook pages for updates on our progress.
-We also sincerely welcome your local service project ideas.
+One way we are commemorated this milestone was with our, “Serving & Celebrating in Our 30th Year” campaign, during which we are completing 33 local service projects including 426 service hours.